 Ownership horizon analysis guiding return-on-investment decisions

 Your timeline in the home is key to understanding the true value of a metal roof.
 If you plan to move in a few years, you may focus more on curb appeal and resale impact.
 If you intend to stay long term, the extended lifespan of metal can dramatically improve your return on investment.
-Quality Exteriors walks through these scenarios with you, using the average cost of a metal roof and your likely ownership horizon to show payback in plain numbers.
+A knowledgeable roofing advisor walks through these scenarios with you, using the average cost of a metal roof and your likely ownership horizon to show payback in plain numbers.
 This lets you decide with confidence instead of guessing.

 - Compares metal vs. asphalt life expectancy for your specific home.